0

 Guitar Man, 1970s.

-Thank you to Wayne Waterson, a casting director, born and raised in Hackney and now living in Ramsgate.
+Thank you to Wayne Waterson, a casting director who was born and raised in Hackney and now lives in Ramsgate.